 SEEDIG Youth School

 At its third edition this year, the Youth School offers students from the region a space to learn, network, exchange ideas on Internet-related issues, and prepare to actively participate in SEEDIG and other Internet governance processes.
-Read more about the Class of 2019.
+Read more about the Class of 2019 and the programme for Bucharest.

 IGF initiatives in SEE